v12technology/fluxtion-quickstart/README.md

 # Introduction
 5 Minute tutorial to demonstrate stream data processing using Fluxtion.
-The goal is to read sensor data for a set of rooms, calculate aggregate values per room and notify a user class when a room breaches set temperature criteria.
+The goal is to read a sensor data stream for a set of rooms, calculate aggregate values per room and notify a user class when a room breaches set temperature criteria.
+The user class will send an SMS alert when notified, if a number has been registered.

 ## Requirements
- - Read room sensor temperature as a csv records or as instances of SensorReading events.
+ - Read room sensor temperature as a stream of csv records or as instances of SensorReading events.
  - Merge csv records and SensorReading instances into a single event stream for processing
  - The event stream can be infinite
  - For each room calculate the max and average temperature